 irina dot firstname.lastname@example.org

-Irina Rish is a Full Professor in the Computer Science and Operations Research Department at the Université de Montréal (UdeM).
-She holds a Canada Excellence Research Chair (CERC) in Autonomous AI.
+Irina Rish is a Full Professor in the Computer Science and Operations Research Department at the Université de Montréal (UdeM), and a core member of Mila - Quebec AI Institute.
+She holds a Canada Excellence Research Chair (CERC) in Autonomous AI and a Canadian Institute for Advanced Research (CIFAR) Canada AI Chair.
 Dr Rish received her MSc and PhD in AI from University of California, Irvine and MSc in Applied Mathematics from Moscow Gubkin Institute.

 Over the past decades, her research has spanned multiple areas of AI, from automated reasoning, constraint networks and probabilistic inference in graphical models to more recent focus on machine learning, sparse modeling, neural data analysis and neuroscience-inspired AI, which included neuroscience-inspired learning algorithms (beyond backpropagation), biologically plausible reinforcement learning, as well as dynamical systems approaches to brain imaging analysis dialog generation for (semi)automated therapy.